 One of the oldest playgrounds in Singapore can be found at Neo Tiew Estate.
 The ordinary-looking arc-shaped concrete structure was once used by kids as a platform for running with momentum or skateboarding.
 The center of the structure was previously covered with sand.

 Elsewhere in Singapore, there is also a similar small housing estate at Seletar West Farmway 4 known as Jalan Kayu Rural Centre or Seletar Flats.
-It was built in the mid-seventies together with its more popular cousin at Seletar Road, the famous Seletar Hills Market, less than a kilometer away.
+It was built in the late seventies together with its more popular cousin at Seletar Road, the famous Seletar Hills Market, less than a kilometer away.

 This small estate was en-bloc in 2005 and is currently used to house foreign workers.
 The blocks at Seletar Road was torn down in 2002, while the Seletar Hills Market was demolished three years later to make way for the new low-rise condominium Greenwich.